Table of Contents

 Latest posts by Gea Elika (see all)

-Buying a home can be scary.
+Buying New York City Real Estate can be scary.
 It is likely to be the largest purchase one makes in his or her lifetime.
 Adding to the confusion, there are a variety of financing options.
 We’ll try to add some clarity to make your decision a little less burdensome.

 Examining 15-year rates, there are two available at 3.125%.
 Using the same $500,000 mortgage, the monthly payment for principal and interest is $3,483.05.
 This is $1,052.53 higher than the 30-year mortgage, despite an interest rate about 1% lower.
 But, the total interest paid over the 15 years is $126,948.41, almost $250,000 less than the 30 years.

 Which is better?

 It comes down individual preference and personal finances.
 While it is easy to jump at the 15-year mortgage in our example, which has the added benefit of owning your home in half the time and save interest charges, the monthly payment is much higher.

 There is a way to lower your interest rate, besides having a high credit score.
 You can pay points, which involves a trade-off.
 Each point is 1% of the mortgage amount and paid upfront at closing.
 For our $500,000 mortgage, paying 2 points would equate to $10,000.
 In exchange, you receive a lower interest rate on your loan.
 If you plan on staying in the house for a number of years, this could pay off.
 Your monthly payment would be lower, and after a certain amount of time, you will recoup your upfront payment, and then the savings kick in.